 - If funding is available, the Office will make award offers as soon as possible after receiving an appropriation, but no later than mid-June.

-- Once award offers are made, to accept an award, the student must sign a Master Contract and Note, which includes the program Rules and Regulations, and sign a Private Loan Self-Certification Form.
-The contract may be signed electronically.
+- To accept an award, new applicants must sign a Master Contract and Note, which includes the program Rules and Regulations.
+The contract will be signed electronically.

 - When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.

-Frequently Asked Questions
+Frequently Asked Questions:

 - Does your office automatically receive my Praxis test scores?

-- Do I get to choose the grade level I want to teach or am I just placed in a teaching job?
+- Do I get to choose the grade level I want to teach, or am I just placed in a teaching job?

 The Mississippi Teacher Center will assist WWAR participants in arranging placement interviews with Mississippi public school districts; however, it is the responsibility of the participant to secure a teaching position.
 The Mississippi Office of Student Financial Aid does not participate in the employment process.